Page saved! You can go back to this later in your Diabetes and Me Close

 That’s where a type of treatment called immunotherapy comes in.
 Immunotherapies change how the immune system behaves, helping to stop, slow, or potentially prevent it from destroying beta cells.

-The world’s first immunotherapy, called teplizumab (or tzield), was licensed in the UK in 2025.
+The world’s first type 1 immunotherapy, called teplizumab (or tzield), was licensed in the UK in 2025.
 It’s designed for people in the early, symptomless stages of type 1 diabetes.
-By calming down attacking immune cells before too many beta cells have been damaged, teplizumab can delay the development of type 1 diabetes and give people extra years before they need insulin therapy.
+By calming down the attacking immune system before too many beta cells have been damaged, teplizumab can delay the progression of type 1 and give people extra years before they need insulin therapy.

-Immunotherapies are also being tested when people have just been diagnosed with type 1 diabetes, and up to 30% of their beta cells may still be alive and making insulin.
-So far, 11 different types of immunotherapies – which all take a slightly different approach to retrain the immune system – have shown promise in clinical trials to protect surviving beta cells at this stage.
+Immunotherapies are also being tested when people have just been diagnosed with type 1 diabetes, and up to 30% of their beta cells may still be alive.
+So far, 11 different immunotherapies – which all take a slightly different approach to retrain the immune system – have shown promise in clinical trials to protect surviving beta cells at this stage.

-Through the Type 1 Diabetes Grand Challenge, researchers are digging deeper into how exactly the immune attack unfolds, paving the way for new and more targeted treatments.
+Through the Type 1 Diabetes Grand Challenge, researchers are digging deeper into how exactly the immune attack unfolds, paving the way for new, more precise immunotherapies.

-They’re also exploring ways to make promising immunotherapies more effective, for more people – whether that’s finding the optimal time of day to give them, or combining two immunotherapies for a boosted effect.
+They’re also exploring ways to make promising immunotherapies more effective, for more people – whether that’s finding the optimal time of day to give them, or combining two therapies for a boosted effect.

 New insulin treatments